adimertap/adimertap/README.md

 - 🤝 (HIRE ME) I’m looking for job vacancy on **Startup Company**

+- 👨‍💻 Excited to create app that impactful to other

 - 👨‍💻 All of my projects are available at [www.adim-portofolio.com](www.adim-portofolio.com)

 - 📫 How to reach me **contact.adimertap@gmail.com**